astronomer80/nrf52_bledfu_mac/README.md

 The code doesn't support SoftDevice or Bootloader updates yet, and things like app version, device ID and version and the required SoftDevice ID are currently hardcoded.

-My plan is to further clean up the code, which I expect will be mostly driven by my plan to include it in an iOS app that I've written that talks to an nRF51 based board of mine.
+The plan is to further clean up the code, which I expect will be mostly driven by my plan to include it in an iOS app that I've written that talks to an nRF52 based board of mine.

 Issues and especially pull requests welcome!